Sterbic/CUES/README.md

 4) Documentation
 ---------------------

-A more detailed explanation of the usage and implmented algorithm may be viewed [here][2].
+A more detailed explanation of the usage and implemented algorithm may be viewed [here][2].

 5) Acknowledgments